 God spent four thousand years proving to mankind what his new state and condition was as the inherited result of Adam’s disobedience in the garden.
 Exiting the garden, man was now a fallen sinner and utterly depraved.
 This new state entailed only the consequences of judgment and condemnation from a holy and righteous God.

 Now let us learn the hallmarks of this truth by defining certain associations related to it.
 As mentioned above, the four thousand years span the time from God chasing Adam and Eve out of paradise to just before the cross.
 We call this the time of man’s probation.
-In this time God tested man in three distinct ways:
+In our English dictionaries probation is defined as the testing or trial of someone’s conduct or character, or the period of time for such testing or trial.
+During man’s probation, God tested man in three distinct ways:

 - First, mankind without law, without government, and without any revelation from God.
 This period ended with the judgment of the flood.

-- Second, mankind given God’s law.
+- After the failure of the first testing, we have the second — mankind given God’s law.
 This only involved Israel at Mount Sinai.
 God chose only to test His chosen and privileged people.

-- Third, God Himself taking on human flesh and coming into the world He created.
+- After Israel miserably failed in keeping His law, we have the third test — God Himself taking on human flesh and coming into the world He created.
 Jesus came to His own with grace, compassion, mercy, and truth.
 Again, only God dealing with Israel here.

 God tested mankind in these different yet consecutive ways, not to discover some new revelation for Himself, but to show man his present state and condition as a fallen sinner.
 What was this?
 As a fallen sinner, all men were proven totally depraved.
 What does this mean?
 That mankind, all the descendants of Adam, all human beings born of father and mother, are slaves of sin.
 It means that all our righteousnesses are but filthy rags.
 No one has the power or strength, in himself, to do good.
 All mankind is an enemy of God and no one has the means or resources to change.
 Here is the apostle Paul, under the inspiration of the Holy Spirit, emphatically declaring what God has proven concerning man in his time of probation: